corda/corda-docs-portal/content/en/docs/corda-os/4.8/run-your-cordapp.md

       otherResults: []
       ```

-      This is the transaction issuing our `IOUState` onto a ledger.
+      This is the transaction issuing your `IOUState` onto a ledger.

 5. If you run the same command on the other node (the notary), you will see the following: